 In addition to the formal list closure procedure, and subject to paragraph 2 below, all practices have the contractual right to decline to register any new patients without having to go through the formal processes and without needing to obtain NHS board permission.
 However the formal closure route makes it far more difficult for the NHS board to be able to allocate any new patients to the practice list.

 Key points to consider

 Should a practice be unable to accept patients routinely, a discussion between the practice and the NHS board could take place in an attempt to resolve the situation.
 This could involve, for example, additional support being provided by the NHS board and would normally lead to an application for formal closure.

-- The contractor does not need to make an official declaration of its intention to refuse to register new patients.
+The contractor does not need to make an official declaration of its intention to refuse to register new patients.
 However, the regulations state they must provide the patient with a written notice.
 In addition it is good practice to put up notices, provide patient leaflets and post on its website that it is temporarily unable to accept any new registrations, and explain the reasons why.

-The NHS board may still assign patients to the contractor’s list (paragraph 32 of Part 2 of Schedule 5) as its list is open to assignments within the meaning of the Regulations.
+The NHS board may still assign patients to the contractor’s list (paragraph 29 of part 2 of schedule 6) as its list is open to assignments within the meaning of the regulations.
 Practices should bear in mind that the NHS board may ask them to justify the decision not to register a patient.
 Practices must ensure that their actions do not discriminate between patients on the grounds of the applicant’s race, gender, social class, age, religion, sexual orientation, appearance, disability or medical condition.

 Practices should not refer to their list as ‘closed’ when it has not been formally closed and should state only that they have concluded that they cannot at present take on further patients.

 If the practice is unable to take on additional patients on the basis of safety/quality of care then the practice should enter into discussions with their NHS board and LMC leading to an application for formal list closure.